psychemedia/island-storynotes/carus-wilson/50-wilson-nicholls-controversy.md

 "When I find that in my own case scarcely one of Miss Bronte’s statements about me is altogether true, I cannot be surprised at her biographer having misled in other cases."

-Mrs. Gaskell's task has doubtless been a difficult one, and C. Bronte’s system of exaggeration made it the more so.
+Mrs. Gaskell's task has doubtless been a difficult one, and C. Bronte's system of exaggeration made it the more so.
 In the *Edinburgh Review*, for last July, the following sentence occurs:—

 The observations are addressed to the misrepresentations and exaggerations of modern novelties, who in their descriptions of public institutions have not always respected the domain of private charity.
 The description of Lowwood, in "Jane Eyre" is evidently the result of a morbid impression on the mind of a highly sensitive child of nine, but it is due the estimable persons who were connected with it to state that the frightful charges brought against it by C. Bronte are denied; and the charitable designs of its founder have not been perverted in the way she has led her readers to believe.
 Again, we are assured persons who received their education at the school in Brussels, that nothing can be more unjust than the aspersions she has thrown in ' Villette’ on that establishment, and the excellent persons who managed it.
 If the habits of social intercourse, if personal peculiarities, and even the arrangements of charitable institutions are to be exhibited to the world in the colors of an auto-de-fé, the novelists will become a pest to society, and will degrade their talents as some have done to the service of malignant passions, calumny, and falsehood."